A1rPun/castle-crashers-resource/Gameplay/Characters.md

 - Skeleton & Cultist
 - Brute & Snakey

-Grey Knight has a different elemental infusion so it's not considered a reskin.
+Gray Knight has a different elemental infusion so it's not considered a reskin.